ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-styles.md

 	If you want to enable image resizing, use [presentational image styles](#presentational-styles) instead.
 You can also define custom semantical styles to make sure that there are no conflicts with the image resizing feature.
 </info-box>

-Most of the predefined editor builds support editing structured content.
+Most of the editor types support editing structured content.
 This requires passing the control over the possible image appearances to the developer.
-The predefined builds thus introduce a UI containing a set of buttons applying the semantical styles (taken from the [default styles](#styles-table) listed below).
+We thus introduce a UI containing a set of buttons applying the semantical styles (taken from the [default styles](#styles-table) listed below).

 The example below shows an editor with such a basic configuration.
 There are three types of images: